Keras: Deep Learning library for Theano and TensorFlow

 You have just found Keras.

-Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.
+Keras is a high-level neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.

 Use Keras if you need a deep learning library that: